Jevenden/Day-Planner-Challenge/README.md

 Initially I worked with Moment.js to set a functional clock in the header provided, and added some simple styling elements in CSS.
-Afterwords I used Bootstrap to create rows and columns for each hour of the working day, aas well as time markers and a custom save button that I found online.
+Afterwords I used Bootstrap to create rows and columns for each hour of the working day, adding time markers for each hour and a custom save button graphic that I found online.

-The structural elements in place, I used Jquery and Moment.js to create a function that applied or removed CSS classes according to the current time.
-Following that, I used Jquery and some rw Javascript to add functionality to the save buttons, allowing the user to save their input to local storage.
+With the structural elements in place, I used Jquery and Moment.js to create a function that applied or removed CSS classes according to the current time.
+Following that, I used Jquery and some raw Javascript to add functionality to the save buttons, allowing the user to save their input to local storage.
 Finally I added a "Clear" button, allowing the user to wipe the slate at the end of the day, or at their discretion.

 URL of deployed application: https://jevenden.github.io/Day-Planner-Challenge/